 All three studies found that unvaccinated people faced the highest risks of becoming sick with Covid-19.

-But case rates are still higher in this region than any other, and experts say it will be weeks before any change can be declared a trend.
+However, case rates are still higher in this region than any other, and experts say it will be weeks before any change can be declared a trend.

-ACCORDING TO DATA FROM JOHNS HOPKINS UNIVERSITY, the US overall is reporting an average of more than 786,000 Covid-19 cases each day, double what it was two weeks ago.
+ACCORDING TO DATA FROM JOHNS HOPKINS UNIVERSITY, the US is reporting an average of more than 786,000 Covid-19 cases each day, double what it was two weeks ago.

-19 states have fewer than 15% of ICU beds left as health care staffing shortages complicate care
+19 states have fewer than 15% of ICU beds left as healthcare staffing shortages complicate care

 President Joe Biden poses for his official portrait Wednesday, March 3, 2021, in the Library of the White House.
 (Official White House Photo by Adam Schultz)